 There are two other airports that are relatively close to Kyoto:

-- Kansai International Aiport (KIX) – The main internatinal airport of Osaka
+- Kansai International Airport (KIX) – The main International airport of Osaka

 - Chubu Centrair Japan International Airport (NGO) – This is the main airport for Central Japan (the Chubu region of the country).

 Both airports are about 90 minutes away from Kyoto by train, so the Itami airport is the best bet if you want to save travel time.
-I will note, what’s cool about both of these aiports are that they are based on man-made islands.
+I will note, what’s cool about both of these airports are that they are based on man-made islands!

 Where to Stay: